-Flit: Python Package Build and Publish Tool
+Flit: Python Build and Publish Tool

 flit-core build backend